DanielSiepmann/typo3-extension-workshop/Documentation/source/UnderstandTypo3Plugins.rst

 The controller
 --------------

-TypoScript will call Extbase, which will figure out to call the ``exampleAction`` method of our ``ExampleController``, thanks to our frontend rendering configuration.
+TypoScript will call Extbase, which will figure out to call the ``indexAction`` method of our ``AddressController``, thanks to our frontend rendering configuration.

 The default action is always the first action of the first controller in the configuration.
 Multiple actions will be shown later.